-Epiris LLP, who acts as the investment adviser to the ultimate controlling party Epiris GP III Limited, accrued a fee income and expenses of £125,000 which was paid for by the Company for providing director services and related expenses.
+Epiris LLP, who acts as the investment adviser to the ultimate controlling party Epiris GP III Limited, accrued a fee income and expenses of £213,000 (2023: £125,000) which was paid for by the Company for providing director services and related expenses.

-One of the directors at period end has interests in the immediate parent company, Usain Topco Limited, as at 31 December 2023.
+One (2023: one) of the directors at period end had interests in the immediate parent company, Usain Topco Limited, as at 31 December 2024.